LLNL/axom/src/examples/radiuss_tutorial/lesson_02/README.md

 auto intersectionPairs = naiveFindIntersections(mesh, checkIntersect, params.isVerbose());
 ```

-!!! note Our ``intersect(Triangle, Triangle)`` operation is modeled after the state-of-the-art ["Faster Triangle-Triangle Intersection"](https://hal.inria.fr/inria-00072100/) algorithm of Olivier Devillers and Phillipe Guigue.
+> :information_source: Our ``intersect(Triangle, Triangle)`` operation is modeled after the state-of-the-art ["Faster Triangle-Triangle Intersection"](https://hal.inria.fr/inria-00072100/) algorithm of Olivier Devillers and Phillipe Guigue.
 It uses a decision-tree based on orientation primitives for its intersection predicates.

-!!! note Since triangle intersection is a symmetric operation, the inner loop of our algorithm over ``idx2`` is initialized to begin at ``idx1 + 1`` to avoid redundant tests.
+> :memo:  Since triangle intersection is a symmetric operation, the inner loop of our algorithm over ``idx2`` is initialized to begin at ``idx1 + 1`` (rather than ``0``) to avoid redundant tests.

-!!! note The above algorithm has complexity ``O(n^2)`` since every triangle must be tested against every other triangle.
+> :information_source:  The above algorithm has complexity ``O(n^2)`` since every triangle must be tested against every other triangle.

 ### Wrinkle: ``primal::intersect`` only works for non-degenerate triangles
 We need to modify our algorithm to skip degenerate triangles.
 Since we already precomputed this, we can modify our ``naiveFindIntersections`` algorithm as follows: